 First viewed by the museum team during a snowy January day in a warehouse in Toronto, these cardboard props were the initial vision from which Final Mission unfolded into a real exhibit.
 In my next post, we’ll see how The Taylor Group translated cardboard into something else.

 Notes: This is the second post in a series revisiting the making of the interactive exhibit Final Mission: USS Tang Submarine Experience.
 Read Part One.
 Part Three.
 Part Four.
+Part Five.
+Part Six.
+Part Seven.
 In a parallel series of The Words of War posts, Dr. Huxen is exploring books about submarine warfare during World War II.
 Read Part One of that series.
 Part Two.
 Part Three.
 Part Four.
+Part Five.
+Part Six.
+Part Seven.